lunapay/Lunapay-PHP-SDK/README.md

 # Lunapay-PHP-SDK
-PHP SDK for Lunapay RESTful APIs
+Welcome to Lunapay PHP SDK.
+This repository contains Lunapay's PHP SDK and samples for REST API.